hijkzzz/alpha-zero-gomoku/README.md

 A multi-threaded implementation of AlphaZero

 ## Features
-* free lock parallel MCTS(only one atomic variable)
+* free lock parallel MCTS
 * Gomoku and MCTS are written in C++
 * swig wrap python extension